vtog/labGuides/source/ocp/odf-quick-start.rst

    you but now only works with SSD's as HDD's are not supported.
 To work-around this requirement simply create the Local Storage objects first.

-1. From the OCP Web Console go to :menuselection:`Ecosystem --> Software Catalog`.
+1. From the Web Console go to :menuselection:`Ecosystem --> Software Catalog`.
 #.
 In the Filter by keyword box type, "local storage".
 #.
 Select **"Local Storage"** operator and click "Install".
 #.
 Leave/accept the defaults and click "Install".